Welcome,

 I understand the weight of trying to reimagine yourself while carrying the weight of motherhood and everything else.
 But I also know the freedom that comes when you choose to create something new, to break free from old patterns, and embrace the empowered, grounded version of yourself that is waiting to emerge.

-It wasn’t until I started dedicating intentional time to recognize where the guilt and shame was coming from and reconnected with my true values, that I was able to give myself the necessary compassion and commit to providing myself with the things I needed.
+It wasn’t until I started dedicating intentional time and using embodiment to recognize where the guilt and shame was showing up and coming from, could I reconnect with my true values, and give myself the necessary compassion to commit to providing myself with the things I needed.

-I bring together these personal experiences, occupational perspective, and the latest on matrescence, to support women to better navigate the many pushes and pulls of motherhood.
+I bring together these personal experiences, occupational perspective, and the latest on matrescence and embodiment, to support women to better navigate the many pushes and pulls of motherhood.